kamranahmedse/developer-roadmap/src/data/guides/frontend-frameworks.md

 ## Conclusion

-The space of frontend development continues to evolve with an impressive list of frameworks to choose from.
+The space of frontend development continues to evolve with an impressive list of frameworks and [languages](https://roadmap.sh/frontend/languages) to choose from.
 Whether you're aiming for performance, scalability, ease of use, or future-proofing, each frontend framework brings something unique to the table.

 * **React** remains a reliable choice for large-scale applications.
 * **Vue.js** offers a perfect balance of simplicity and scalability.